commonprefix/state-prover/README.md

 ## Setup

-- Copy `config.json.template` to `config.json` and populate it with your lodestar API URL.
+- Copy `.env.template` to `.env` and populate it with your lodestar API URLs.
 - Run `yarn` to install necessary dependencies.
 - Execute `yarn serve` to start the server.